UCC Postgraduate courses

 Skills and Careers Information

-On this programme you can expect to gain both technical and commercial skills.
+On this programme you can expect to gain technical, design and commercial skills.
 The technical skills include programming for the web and mobile devices, data modelling, and database management.
-The commercial skills learned include electronic business models, business systems analysis, and electronic commerce.
-You will have the know-how to start your own e-business or seek a position in an established company.
+The design skills include, design thinking, interaction design and service design.
+The commercial skills learned include digital business models, business systems analysis, and e-commerce.
+You will have the know-how to start your own digital business or seek a position in an established company.

-Our graduates have secured positions as business analysts, systems analysts, programmers, consultants, etc. with a variety of indigenous and multinational companies in fields as diverse as business consultancy, IT, telecommunications, banking, insurance, and pharmaceuticals.
+Our graduates have secured positions as UX designers, product managers, business analysts, systems analysts, programmers, consultants with a variety of indigenous and multinational companies in fields as diverse as business consultancy, IT, telecommunications, banking, insurance, and pharmaceuticals.

 Requirements